eclipse/repairnator/doc/repairnator-config.md

 This attribute is mandatory for dockerpool.

-This attribute defines when a running docker container should be forced to stop.
+This attribute defines when a running Docker container should be forced to stop.
 It's an integer which defines the number of days that the container can run at most.

 Its default value is `1`.

 ### Realtime scanner attributes

-Those attributes are used by the Repairnator realtime scanner (or RTScanner)
+Those attributes are used by the Repairnator realtime scanner (or RTScanner).

 #### WHITELIST_PATH

 This attribute is mandatory for RTScanner.

 This attribute defines the path for a whitelist of repositories to scan.
-This whitelist is composed by Github ID (and not slug) of Github Repositories that are considered usable by Repairnator.
+This whitelist is composed by GitHub ID (and not slug) of GitHub repositories that are considered usable by Repairnator.
 Each ID is on a new line.
 This attribute might point to a missing file: the file will then be created at the given path.

-Its default value is `$HOME_REPAIR/whitelist.txt` (for more information about `$HOME_REPAIR` look at the beginning of this page).
+Its default value is `$HOME_REPAIR/whitelist.txt` (for more information about `$HOME_REPAIR`, look at the beginning of this page).

 #### BLACKLIST_PATH